-Table 4 lists the types of weights provided for SUF release version 10-0-0 and Table 5 gives some summary statistics of the weights provided.
+Table 4 lists the types of weights provided for SUF release version 11-0-0 and Table 5 gives some summary statistics of the weights provided.
 All weights are provided in a trimmed and standardized form.
-For Wave 1, additionally a set of extrapolated cross-sectional weights is given allowing extrapolating sample distributions to the population level of first-year students in the winter semester 2010/2011 according to field of study, type of institution, sex, nationality, and kind of funding.
+For Wave 1, additionally a set of extrapolated cross-sectional weights is given allowing extrapolating sample distributions to the population level of first-year students in the winter semester 2010/2011 according to the field of study, institution type, sex, nationality, and kind of funding.
 No general recommendation for the usage of sampling weights can be given.
 However, some advices are given in Zinn et al. (2017) and in Zinn, Würbach, Steinhauer, and Hammon (2018).

-&lt;sup>2The associated variable is coded as follows: always (permanent participation in all preceding waves), often (no permanent participation but participation in more than 0.6 percent of all preceding waves), rare (otherwise).
+2The associated variable is coded as follows: always/very often (participation in eleven or ten waves), often (participation in at least half of the waves), rare (otherwise).